 Click on the + signs for more information about group therapy.

-No. Before joining a group you’ll be seen individually by a qualified therapist who’ll listen to you and help you decide whether group therapy is right for you.
+No. Before joining a group you have an initial meeting with one of our qualified therapists.
+They listen and help you decide if group therapy is right for you.
 This can take one or more meetings and you’ll only join a group when you’re ready.

 People join groups for many reasons.
-Group therapy helps members to explore difficulties and to gain confidence in being with others.
-Because everyone is in the ‘same boat’ the group’s dynamics can be very supportive and helpful.
+People taking part in group therapy are supported to explore difficulties and gain confidence in being with others.
+Because everyone is in the ‘same boat’ the group is supportive and helpful.

-We hold daytime and evening sessions in Cambridge and Huntingdon and evening sessions in Ely.
+Our therapy sessions are in both the daytime and evening in Cambridge and Huntingdon and in the evening in Ely.
 Wherever possible, we will fit you into a group and time that suits you.

 No, it’s very cost-effective – we are a small charitable, not-for-profit therapy service and group members are asked to make a contribution towards their therapy.
 This is on a sliding scale according to what they can afford.
 There are concessions for those on low incomes or who are in receipt of benefits.

 Don’t be put off from contacting us for financial reasons – we always try to help where we can.